EragonJ/Rapidly/readme.md

 Notice
 ------

-When using `rapid`, **remember** to change current directory to the root path of your Express.js App.
-Otherwise, `rapid` would generate files in a wrong place.
+When using `rapidly`, **remember** to change current directory to the root path of your Express.js App.
+Otherwise, `rapidly` would generate files in a wrong place.

 Author
 ------